KansasCityWomeninTechnology/cocktails-worksheets/docs/css/03-selectors/README.md

    > Notice the color applies to all `h2` elements, including the "Drink menu" text.
 This is an example of how styles **cascade**.
    >
    > We might need to override the style for a specific element later, but we want to build a strong foundation to build upon.

+   > [!INFO]
+   > Accessibility note:  To make your site accessible to everyone, ensure there is a high contrast between your text and background.
+We recommend using the darkest color from your chosen palette for your header text and the lightest color for your background.

 4. View your page in **Chrome**.
 You might need to refresh the page to see your changes.
 Don't forget to periodically **commit your changes**!